devancapps/Tech-Blog/README.md

 5. Start the application and explore.

 ## Contribution
-We welcome contributions.
 Feel free to fork the repository and submit your pull requests for review.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.